hapax/hapax.github.io/assets/chandra.md

 We can perform exactly the same trick for even more circles.
-In particular, to get a three-dimensional example, let's take a product of three circles of lenth $L$.
+In particular, to get a three-dimensional example, let's take a product of three circles of length $L$.
 We can view this as a *cube* of side length $L$ with periodic boundary conditions, or alternatively, a three-dimensional donut.
 The energy levels are exactly the same, with